AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/GetPartsByRelationShipType.md

 AutomationMLContainer.GetPartsByRelationShipType Method
 =======================================================
-AutomationML 2.1 APIReturns an enumeration of all parts with the given relationship type from the package.
+Returns an enumeration of all parts with the given relationship type from the package.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)